MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/upgrade-to-dpm-2016.md

 >Applies To: System Center 2016

-You can install DPM 2016 on Windows Server 2012 R2 with Update Rollup 10, or on Windows Server 2016.
-However, before you upgrade or install DPM 2016, please read the [Installation prerequisites](./get-dpm-installed.md#BKMK_Prereq).
+You can install DPM 2016 on Windows Server 2012 R2, or on Windows Server 2016.
+If you are installing DPM 2016 on Windows Server 2012 R2, you must upgrade an existing DPM installation from DPM 2012 R2 with Update Rollup 10 or greater.
+Before you upgrade or install DPM 2016, please read the [Installation prerequisites](./get-dpm-installed.md#BKMK_Prereq).

 ## Upgrade path for DPM 2016